-This course explores the processes of human development and changes from adulthood through aging.
+An exploration of the processes of human development and changes from adulthood through aging.
 The student will analyze these developmental periods in terms of major intrapersonal, interpersonal, cultural, and societal systems.
-Emphasis is placed on policies, programs, and services for the aging.
+An emphasis is placed on policies, programs, and services for the aging.
 Prerequisite: SOC 251 HBSE I: Childhood and Adolescence.
 Same as SWK 252.